-Stock futures sink as traders await election results, employment figures
+Stock futures sink despite US adding 638K jobs

 JOBS, JOBS, JOBS

-Friday will see the latest employment figures, with the country expected to have added 570,000 jobs in the month of October, down from 661,000 in September.

-The unemployment rate is expected to tick down to 7.7% from 7.9%, with more people who lost jobs because of the COVID-19 pandemic returning to work.
+The unemployment rate ticked down to 6.9% from 7.9%, with more people who lost jobs because of the COVID-19 pandemic returning to work.

-Average hourly earnings are expected to tick up 0.2%, with the average workweek remaining flat at 34.7 hours.

 ELECTION RESULTS TIGHTEN